arranlomas/Trickl/README.md

 * ```git clone https://github.com/arranlomas/Trickl.git```

+* ```git clone https://github.com/arranlomas/Kotlin-File-Browser.git``` - (Kotlin-file-browser is a library I have created that allows the selection and creation of files and folders, I use it to allow users to view the downloads folder and change the working directory in settings) it is a project dependency so is compiled from source code rather than maven or jcentre)

 * ```git clone https://github.com/arranlomas/kontent.git``` - (Kontent is a library I have created which helps structure and reduce boilerplate for mvi implementation, for more info check the [readme](https://github.com/arranlomas/kontent/blob/master/README.md), it is a project dependency so is compiled from source code rather than maven or jcentre)

 * ```cd Trickl```